 While there’s still a lot to discover about tea and the gut, adding a few cups of black tea to your day certainly can’t hurt.
 We recommend our Rose Earl Gray for a sweet way to salute your insides.

-That’s where this benefit of black tea comes in—it can help you find your focus.
+That’s where this connection between the mind and black tea comes in—it can help you find your focus.
 How?
 Black tea contains an amino acid called L-theanine, which combined with caffeine, can keep you in the zone, says the research that has been done using black tea extract to figure out all these health benefits.

 One study looked at the effects of black tea on attention and found that those who drank black tea performed more accurately on both a task-switching test and a self-reported alertness questionnaire.